 Shepaug Dam Eagles have a packed season schedule through early March, and you can make your reservations here or call them at 800.368.8954.

-If the eagle viewing facility is closed due to inclement weather, reservations can be rebooked to a later date.
+If the eagle viewing facility closes due to inclement weather, you can rebook your reservations to a later date.

 Upcoming dates include birds of prey shows featuring the CT Audubon Society and two of Connecticut’s exceptional raptor rehabilitation and education non-profits: Christine’s Critters and Horizon Wings.

-We’re fond of all three organizations, and the birds of prey shows are highly recommended.
+We’re fond of all three organizations, and we highly recommend the birds of prey shows.

-The Shepaug Dam Bald Eagles are located at 2150 River Road in Southbury, Connecticut 06488.
+You can find The Shepaug Dam Bald Eagles at 2150 River Road in Southbury, Connecticut 06488.